tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 ___

+## II.
+Lecture Activities

-While we will not cover this chapter in completely, you may want to review all of it if you are using python in your research.
+While we will not completely cover this whole chapter, you may want to review all of it if you are using python in your research.
 It reviews `numpy`, `scipy`, `pandas`, and `biopython`.

+These are packages that extend the functionality of `python`, making it easier to perform common data manipulation, visualization, and analysis tasks.

 * *NumPy*: adds vector and matrix data structures
 * *SciPy*: adds algebra, integration, differential equations, stats, and simulations
 * *Pandas*: manipulation, analysis, and visualization of data sets
-* *Biopython8: bioinformatics, connection to biological databases
+* *Biopython8*: bioinformatics, connection to biological databases

+### Installation of Packages

 The are installation details in `~/CSB/scientific/installation`.
 You can also consult the official [python package installation tutorial](https://packaging.python.org/tutorials/installing-packages/)